nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

     * Consider creating a pathway for community members–particularly high schoolers, study teams organized via libraries, Girl and Boy Scouts, YMCAs, and other organized youth groups–to be able to apply to use these spaces.
 * Does your organization have a structured mentoring program for early career researchers?
 If not, consider creating one.
 If one already exists, consider incorporating themes of open science into the program.

-#### Additional Recommendations for Academic Institutions
+### Some Additional Discussion Prompts for Academic Institutions

-Some recommendations are most appropriate for academic institutions to tackle, as they relate to academic coursework.
-We have listed a few of these here, and additionally invite those interested to explore the [Open-Access recommendations by MIT](https://mitl.pubpub.org/pub/future-of-libraries/release/1).
+These discussion prompts are heavily associated with academic coursework.
+In addition to those listed here, the [Open-Access recommendations by MIT](https://mitl.pubpub.org/pub/future-of-libraries/release/1) explores this particular perspective of advancing open science practices and culture.

 * Are both undergraduate and graduate students required to learn about proper statistical analysis and inference?
     * In particular, do your students understand common problems with statistical analysis which can lead to a lack of accessibility, replicability, and/or reproducibility of the results (e.g., p-hacking, cherry-picking)?